MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/design-details-average-cost.md

 ---
 title: Design Details - Average Cost | Microsoft Docs
-description: The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in Dynamics 365.
+description: The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in Finance and Operations, Business edition.
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article